-The Ordinary Hyaluronic Acid is one of those products that beauty enthusiasts everywhere know and love.
+The Ordinary Hyaluronic Acid Serum is one of those products that beauty enthusiasts everywhere know and love.
 It’s one of the most-searched-for hyaluronic acid serums on the web, because not only is it effective, but it’s got a seriously affordable price tag to boot.

 While other skin care products by The Ordinary, such as the Buffet serum, also contain hyaluronic acid, this is easily the fan-favorite.
 It’s got hundreds of customer reviews online, the majority of which are five stars, and you’ll often find it out of stock at beauty retailers.

-Clearly, this nifty little formula is good enough to rival its more expensive counterparts—which is why it features so highly in our edit of the best hyaluronic acid serums on the market.
-Here’s everything you need to know about The Ordinary Hyaluronic Acid.
+Clearly, this nifty little formula is good enough to rival its more expensive counterparts—which is why it features so highly in our guide to the best hyaluronic acid serums on the market.
+Here’s everything you need to know about The Ordinary Hyaluronic Acid Serum.

 The Ordinary is known for being one of the best-loved affordable skincare brands on the market.
 You could quite easily argue that it was the brand that really popularised straightforward, ingredient-led skincare with the masses when it first launched back in 2016.